def-gthill/kenpali/kenpali-semantics.md

 >> [1, 2, 3]
 ```

+Nested patterns can have default values.

 ```
 # Nested array destructure with a default
 [foo, [bar, baz] = [42, 73]] = [216];
 [bar, foo, baz]
 >> [42, 216, 73]
 ```

+A rest pattern can itself be destructured.

 ```
 # Nested destructure of array rest